 Since lodging the draft EIS, Primary has undertaken numerous additional baseline studies to ensure that any impacts and associated risks are fully understood and appropriate mitigation measures can be applied.
-This additional work has included the following:
+This additional baseline work has included the following:

-- assessment of current acid mine drainage conditions, - modelling of acid mine drainage conditions during operations and closure, - existing flora and fauna environment (including any conservation significant species), - aquatic ecosystems within Mt Bundey and Coulter Creek, - surface water and groundwater characterisation including the investigations into water treatment options - site water balance conditions, - tailings characterisation and management, - the development of site specific trigger values, and - Pit water quality modelling
+- assessment of current acid mine drainage conditions, - existing flora and fauna environment (including any conservation significant species), - aquatic ecosystems within Mt Bundey and Coulter Creek, - surface water and groundwater characterisation including the investigations into water treatment options - tailings characterisation and management and - the development of site specific trigger values.